 - The configuration is dead simple.

-- Different level of encryption for every application.
+- Different levels of encryption for every application.

 - Fast performance is perfect for streaming.